Frequently Asked Questions (FAQ)

 Our fleet & equipment

-Which ambulances do you use?
+What ambulances do you use?

 Mercedes Sprinter ambulances built by German manufacturers such as WAS and Miesen.

-Are they suitable for long distances?
+Are these suitable for long distances?

-• air suspension (comfort & stability)
+- air suspension (comfort & stability)

-• electric Kartsana stretchers
+- electric Kartsana stretchers

-• crash-tested interior (~10 g)
+- crash-tested interior (~10 g)

-• 220V medical power
+- 220V medical power supply

-• incubator compatibility
+- incubator compatibility

-• heated compartments
+- heated compartments

 Which monitoring do you use?